David Platt: Euro 1992

 Platt was captain for much of this period, though Tony Adams also skippered the side.
 The official England history regards him as a tireless runner and tidy passer, leading by quiet example and providing inspiration at a time when it was a rare commodity.
 At one point, it said: "It seemed as if he had been granted the copyright on England goals".

-For the UEFA Euro 1992 qualifying, England were drawn in UEFA Euro 1992 qualifying Group 7 with Ireland, Turkey and Poland.
+For UEFA Euro 1992 qualifying, England were drawn in Group 7 with Ireland, Turkey and Poland.
 Platt contributed one goal to the qualifying phase, in a 1–1 away draw with the Irish.
 It was decisive, as England won the group by a single point, eliminating the other three nations.
 Platt also scored several goals in friendly games.
 He liked to run from deep midfield positions, arriving late into the penalty area to pick up upon a pass, making it difficult for defenders to pick him up.
 He scored two goals against the USSR and one against Argentina during the 1991 England Challenge Cup, which England won.
 Platt also scored against Brazil, and claimed another two against Finland in the lead-up to the tournament.

-At Euro 1992 tournament, England were drawn in UEFA Euro 1992 Group 1 with Sweden, France and Denmark.
+At Euro 1992, England were drawn in Group 1 with Sweden, France and Denmark.
 In the opening game, Platt missed several chances to win the game for England.
 After only 12 minutes, Peter Schmeichel saved a shot at point-blank range, with which Platt was unable to connect properly.
 The game ended 0–0.
 In the match against France, Platt nearly scored with a diving header that went inches wide of the post.
 The game ended 0–0.
 England needed to beat hosts Sweden to advance to the semi-finals.
 Lineker crossed for Platt to open the scoring on four minutes with a mis-kicked volley.
 England held a slender 1–0 lead at half-time.
 After half-time, the Swedes changed their personnel and formation and dominated the second half, scoring twice to win 2–1.
 England were eliminated.